-Incubated in the spring of 2011, LRAN has garnered interest across the organizing and academic communities.
-Our founding event, a symposium at Georgetown University in June 2011, attracted 165 attendees from a dozen states.
-Our 2012 conference attracted nearly 200.
+LRAN has garnered interest across the organizing and academic communities since our founding event, a symposium at Georgetown University in June 2011.

 We ask you to join us by submitting our membership request form.
 There is no membership fee to join, though donations are strongly encouraged.
 There is a $25 annual registration fee in order to access the LRAN listserve and database.
 For those who make a minimum $25 tax-deductible donation to LRAN on our online membership donation page, website registration is free.

 The Labor Research Action Network (LRAN) has a three-part mission: